-From the end of March to early May, sakura (さくら cherry blossom) bloom all over Japan, and I was lucky enough to arrive in Tokyo at just the right time to see them at their height.
-Aided by a national blossom forecast (桜前線), locals take part in a centuries old traditional custom called Hanami (花見) which literally means “flower viewing”.
+From the end of March to early May, sakura (さくら cherry blossom) blooms all over Japan, and I was lucky enough to arrive in Tokyo at just the right time to see them at their height.
+Aided by a national blossom forecast (桜前線), locals take part in a centuries-old traditional custom called Hanami (花見) which literally means “flower viewing”.

 A hanami party basically involves gathering with friends, family, or coworkers under the sakura trees and consuming copious amounts of alcohol and snacks while playing games or listening to music.

 In order to get the best spot people will send someone out many hours or even days before to reserve a space by spreading out a tarpaulin on the ground and sitting on it until the others arrive later.
 This usually falls to the most junior member of the party!

 Unlike what you might expect from somewhere like the UK, the drinking is jovial rather than raucous (most of the time) and everything is very well organised.